simonmoulds/uk-decadal-flood-prediction/README.md

 ``` sh
 snakemake --cores N --use-conda
 ```
 where N is the number of cores you wish to use.
-Note that the workflow has been tested on MacOS and Linux systems only.
+The workflow has been tested on MacOS and Linux systems.
 On Windows it should work under the Windows Subsystem for Linux.

-The raw data needed to run the workflow is not available here.
+The raw data needed to run the workflow is not included in the Github repository.
 It can be downloaded from the corresponding [Zenodo dataset](https://doi.org/10.5281/zenodo.6940449).

-The workflow relies on several scripts written in R. They have been tested on R version 4.1.3 (One Push-Up).
-The following R packages must be installed:
+The workflow relies on several scripts written in R. These have been tested on R version 4.1.3 (One Push-Up).
+The following R packages must be available:

 - arrow (8.0.0.9)
 - cowplot (1.1.1)